Chronology of World War II

 V-2 Rocket Hits the Air Ministry

-Tank Hunters Passing by the Wreckage of a T-34 on the Ihantala – Klipeenjoki Road, 30 June 1944
+Passing by the Wreckage of a T-34

 Special Services

-British Infantry move up
+British Infantry Move Up

 A Finnish PAK38/97

-Aftermath of the V1 strike
+Aftermath of the V-1 Strike

 Two M3s during Sherman Tank Repair

-Infantry of 49th Division Digging In beside Sherman Tanks near Rauray, 30 June 1944
+Infantry of 49th Division Digging In

-Infantry of 49th Division digging in
+Infantry of 49th Division Digging In

-Sherman tank of 24th Lancers
+Sherman Tank of the 24th Lancers

-Sherman tank of 24th Lancers
+Sherman Tank of the 24th Lancers

 Grumman TBF-1 Avenger Flies over Bombed Fields